LowGravityPL/raccoonwp.github.io/index.md

     - uses Twig (default) or Blade templating (or you can go old plain WordPress way).
     - Vue?
 React?
 We got you covered, check [recipes section](/recipes).
     - [Gutenberg](https://wordpress.org/gutenberg/) support.
-    - [Under consideration] Child theme support.
+    - [On the roadmap] Child theme support.

     See our [recipes section](/recipes) to see how to tweak the project to your needs.